jwulf/zeebe-client-node-js/guide/content/quickstart/quickstart.md

 For the rest of this guide, we will mostly be using the async/await approach to Promise handling in examples.

-Here is the same code to query the broker topology, written using async/await:
+Here is the same code to query the broker topology, written using async/await syntax:

 {{< tabs >}}
 {{< tab TypeScript >}}